 In this map, every state is sized by its number of electoral votes assigned.
 It more or less distorts the geographical position and shape of each state, but you can still easily make sense of the map.

-In all but two states, electoral votes are ‘winner-take-all’, meaning the candidate winning the popular vote normally receives all of that state’s votes.
+In all but two states, electoral votes are ‘winner-take-all’, meaning the candidate winning the popular vote receives all of that state’s votes.
 Maine and Nebraska have adapted the ‘congressional district method’, and their votes can be colored distinctly on the map (2-1-1 for ME and 2-1-1-1 for NE).

-With this map you can effortlessly create a cartogram with predictions for past or the upcoming US Elections:
+With this map, you can effortlessly create a cartogram with predictions for past or the upcoming US Elections: